A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care: Introduction

+In this study, we aim to bridge these gaps by proposing a standardized and comprehensive benchmark for COVID-19 prediction tasks in intensive care units.
+This benchmark enables comparison among machine learning, basic deep learning, and state-of-the-art EHR-specific models.
+Our contributions are three-fold:

-\begin{itemize} \item \textbf{Task and metric designing}.
-We propose two tasks based on the clinical practice of COVID-19 patients in intensive care: \textit{Outcome-specific length-of-stay prediction} and \textit{Early mortality prediction}.
-Different from existing LOS prediction settings, the outcome-specific LOS prediction is formulated as a multi-target task, which will output both outcome and corresponding LOS so that clinicians can differentiate the progression statuses between low-risk and high-risk patients.
-The early mortality prediction task encourages the model to raise alarms for high-risk patients as early as possible to prevent possible treatment delays.
-We also designed evaluation metrics for both tasks (i.e., early mortality score and outcome-specific mean absolute error) to evaluate models' performances.
+\begin{itemize} \item \textbf{Task, metric and model designing}: We introduce two tasks based on the clinical practice for COVID-19 patients in ICUs: \textit{Outcome-specific length-of-stay prediction} and \textit{Early mortality prediction}.
+Distinct from existing length-of-stay prediction frameworks, the outcome-specific length-of-stay prediction is formulated as a multi-target task.
+This task simultaneously outputs the patient outcome and corresponding length-of-stay, enabling clinicians to distinguish progression statuses between low-risk and high-risk patients.
+The early mortality prediction task is designed to alert clinicians to high-risk patients as early as possible, thereby preempting potential treatment delays.
+We design specific evaluation metrics for both tasks, namely the \textit{early mortality score (ES)} and the \textit{outcome-specific mean absolute error (OSMAE)}, to assess model performance.
+We have also designed the multi-task training architecture for the LOS prediction task and a time-aware loss term that can significantly improve deep learning models' early prediction performances.

-\item \textbf{Data preparing and pre-processing pipelines}.
-We set up the data pre-processing pipelines including cleaning, filtering, missing value imputation and cohort construction for two real-world COVID-19 EHR datasets, TJH\cite{yan2020interpretable} and CDSL~\cite{hmh}.
-Both datasets are heterogeneous longitudinal EHR datasets in intensive care units.
-The features include lab tests, vital signs, diagnosis and static demographic information.
-The former dataset is publicly available without inquiry, and the other dataset can be accessed on request.
+\item \textbf{Data preparation and preprocessing pipelines}: We have established data preprocessing pipelines that include cleaning, filtering, missing value imputation, and cohort construction for two real-world COVID-19 EHR datasets.
+Both datasets consist of heterogeneous longitudinal EHR data from ICUs.
+Features include lab tests, vital signs, diagnoses, and static demographic information.

-\item \textbf{Modeling and benchmarking}.
-We implement and evaluate 17 state-of-the-art predictive models on two tasks, including 5 machine learning models, 6 basic deep learning models and 6 deep learning predictive models specifically designed for multivariate time-series EHR data.
-We conduct fair and reproducible comparisons and report detailed benchmarking results to facilitate further deep learning and machine learning research in this field. \end{itemize}
+\item \textbf{Modeling and benchmarking}: We have implemented and evaluated 18 state-of-the-art predictive models across the two tasks, including 1 clinical scoring method, 5 machine learning models, 6 basic deep learning models, and 6 deep learning predictive models specifically designed for multivariate time-series EHR data.
+We conduct fair and reproducible comparisons and provide detailed benchmarking results to foster further research in this field.